-The spill affected 93,000 customers (approximately 300,000 residents) in nine West Virginia counties,30 including roughly 51,40031 residents in Charleston, West Virginia, the state capital.
+The spill affected 93,000 customers (approximately 300,000 residents) in nine West Virginia counties,30 including roughly, 51,40031 residents in Charleston, West Virginia, the state capital.
 In the days following the spill, local residents were given a number of drinking water announcements that were unclear and confusing.

-Samples collected from the water distribution system in public buildings and schools on January 25 revealed that 4-MCHM levels were 50 parts per billion (ppb), consistently lower than the safe concentration established by CDC at 1 ppm.
-Despite these concentrations of 4-MCHM in the laboratory tests, many citizens continued to detect chemical odors in their tap water and reported remaining skeptical of the overall safety of the drinking water for several weeks following the incident.32
+Samples collected from the water distribution system in public buildings and schools on January 25 revealed that MCHM levels were 50 parts per billion (ppb), consistently lower than the safe concentration established by CDC at 1 ppm.
+Despite these low concentrations of MCHM in the laboratory tests, many citizens continued to detect MCHM odors and reported remaining skeptical of the overall safety of the drinking water for several weeks following the incident.32

 Immediately following the DNU order, the State of West Virginia was challenged with providing potable water to residents and healthcare facilities.
 Emergency responders made it a priority to provide water first to healthcare providers and schools so they could maintain continuous operations.
-FEMA, West Virginia National Guard, first responders, city governmental agencies, civic groups and multiple state agencies worked together to distribute water in 2,500,000 one-gallon jugs, 9,500,000 liter bottles and 19,000,000 bottles (16 ounces and smaller) to the public during the water use restrictions.33 Various stores were also
+FEMA, West Virginia National Guard, first responders, city governmental agencies, civic groups and multiple state agencies worked together to distribute water in 2,500,000 one-gallon jugs, 9,500,000 liter bottles and 19,000,000 bottles (16 ounces and smaller) to the public during the water use restrictions.33 Various stores were also able to stock large quantities of bottled water after the incident.
+Five other water treatment plants, including another WVAW facility and four publicly owned plants, provided additional water via 14 bulk water tankers to those affected by the DNU order.
+WVAW supplied bulk water for 7 weeks following the spill.